New Study Finds That Road Debris Caused 200,000 Car Accidents

 - Approximately two thirds of road debris accidents are caused by unsecured loads that fall off vehicles.

 - The most common types of road debris are tires, wheels, tow trailers, furniture and appliances.

 Preventing Road Debris Crashes

 The AAA study says that drivers can decrease the likelihood of a road debris crash by:

 - Having their vehicles inspected by a mechanic regularly.
 That way you can avoid driving with old or underinflated tires that are more likely to suffer blowouts and leave pieces of rubber on the road.
 A mechanic can also look over exhaust systems and other hardware that is attached to the outside of the vehicle.
 Corroded hardware can drag on the road and eventually fall off.

 - Make sure all items you are towing are secured.
 Drivers should use netting or rope to tie objects directly to the vehicle and always double check to be sure the load is secure.

 - Driving defensively.
 Drivers should not tailgate and should leave an appropriate amount of space between their car and others on the road.

 Drivers injured in road debris crashes may be able to obtain compensation from the negligent driver who caused the accident.
-Contact the Arizona auto accident injury lawyers at Phillips Law Group to find out your legal rights and see if you are entitled compensation.
+Contact the accident lawyers at Phillips Law Group to find out your legal rights and see if you are entitled compensation.